Bladder cancer – symptoms, diagnosis, treatment, prevention

 Untreated bladder cancer can spread to other organs and tissues in the body, including the lungs, liver or bones.

-There are around 10,000 new cases of bladder cancer diagnosed each year in the UK, with the condition becoming more common with age.
+There are just over 10,000 new cases of bladder cancer diagnosed each year in the UK, with the condition becoming more common with age.

 The earlier the cancer is diagnosed, the more limited it will likely be and the more effective the treatment.
-Around 56% of people treated for bladder cancer survive for five years or longer.
+Around 50% of people treated for bladder cancer survive for 10 years or longer.

 Many bladder tumours are not cancerous.
 Make sure you talk to your doctor to understand what type of bladder tumour you may have.